fishjam-dev/membrane_rtc_engine/guides/custom_endpoints.md

 * have at least one Membrane element that will be responsible for producing or consuming data as Membrane bins are used only for logical grouping - they don't process data
-* publish or/and subscribe for tracks
+* publish or/and subscribe to tracks

 ## Implementing `Membrane.Bin`